Best Practices for Teaching RMI Professionals

 • Baby Boomers: Baby Boomers prefer instructors to be approachable experts (Lynch, 2015).
 They are accustomed to lecture-based instruction, as long as it incorporates dynamic elements like participation, reflection, and feedback (Panopto, 2017).
 This generation tends to be comfortable with theory and confident in their ability to apply theoretical concepts in practice.

-• Gen X-ers value instructors who act as guides, enabling them to discover outcomes and solutions after being introduced to scenarios, challenges, and tools (Lynch, 2015).
+• Gen X-ers: Gen X-ers value instructors who act as guides, enabling them to discover outcomes and solutions after being introduced to scenarios, challenges, and tools (Lynch, 2015).
 While they appreciate some lecture, they prefer workshops and seminars, especially those focused on case studies (SeamsCloud, n.d.).
 This generation expects instruction to be explicitly framed as relevant to their work and professional challenges (Wiley University Services, 2022).

 • Millennials: Millennials see instructors as collaborative guides, viewing themselves as co-creators of learning opportunities (Lynch, 2015).
 Having grown up with easy access to information online, they prefer instruction that contextualizes facts, emphasizes relevance, and offers opportunities for application.
 Millennials thrive in environments that encourage consistent engagement and incorporate technology into the learning process (Wiley University Services, 2022).